Are you concerned about what’s in the shampoo you use for your dog? If you’re not, you probably should be.

 While there are no studies that have tested dog shampoo brands for contaminants to bring all of this into focus, we can get a general sense of the product and validate the “natural” claims by looking at the ingredients.

-Avoid The Top 14
+The Top 14 Bad Dog Shampoo Ingredients

 1. Proprietary blend of coat and skin conditioners and moisturizers.
 I know what you’re thinking: “That isn’t an ingredient!”
 You’re right.
 But it IS frequently listed on dog shampoo labels.
-If you see this statement do NOT purchase this product.
+If you see this statement, do NOT purchase this product.
 This is what manufacturers say when they don’t want you to know what’s in the bottle.

 2. Artificial fragrance can come from hundreds to thousands of separate ingredients – none of which have to be listed on the label.
 Some synthetic fragrances have been linked to cancer as well as reproductive and developmental toxicity.

 4. Artificial colors are synthesized from petroleum and are linked to organ damage, cancer, birth defects, and allergic reactions.
 Artificial colors aren’t “pure” chemicals.
-Many of them are contaminated with byproducts and are purchased by the manufacturer to visually enhance the product.
+Many of them are contaminated with byproducts and are used by the manufacturer to visually enhance the product.

 (What?
 You thought your shampoo was naturally hot pink?)